photopea/Typr.js/README.md

 * `font`: font object
 * `code`: integer code of the character
-* returns the integer index of the glyph, corresponding to the unicode character
+* returns an integer index of the glyph, corresponding to the unicode character

+#### `Typr.U.stringToGlyphs(font, str)`

+* `font`: font object
+* `str`: standard JS string
+* returns an array of glyph indices for the string.
+Calls codeToGlyph() for each character code and performs mandatory glyph substitution (e.g. in Arabic, the same character may need different glyphs at th beginning, in the middle or at the end of a word).
+Also adds mandatory ligatures.

 #### `Typr.U.getPairAdjustment(font, gid1, gid2)`